fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ## Listing tokens on FuFi Spot DEX

 Main coins like BTC/ETH/USDT/USDC will be supported on the launch of FuFi spot DEX.
-For new tokens, governance process through onchain voting will be conducted to determine listing them onto FuFi Spot DEX.
+For new tokens, they will be only listed after going through a governance process via onchain voting.
+It can be also possible to delist a token from FuFi spot after a governance process.